goby-garden/goby-interface/notes.md

 Extremely distant horizon:
 - item grid version of class block, with modular display options for properties
 - “hopper” to add new items frictionlessly
-- m o b i l e
+- m o b i l e  a p p ?
 - some mechanism for enforcing hierarchy/nesting (to enable something like file system organization or nested tags)